+The decision to use an organic or synthetic herbicide should not be taken lightly.
 If you choose to use herbicides, make sure they are handled carefully and used in accordance with manufacturers directions.
 We recommend hiring a professional agricultural herbicide applicator to treat larger areas.
 These applicators have the proper equipment, are licensed and properly trained.

 Broadcasting may be as simple as hand sowing seed from a bucket or bag.
 If you use this method, begin by mixing the seed with aged sawdust or sand as a carrier.
 This will help carry the light seed to the ground and also let you see where you have been.
 It is best to go over the area twice at right angles to assure complete coverage.